The Canterbury Tales

 Nun is a very simple soul.
 They believe in self-abnegation, and self-denial, and believe in service only.
 Nun is the one who is kind, nice, polite, and who is always helpful. she eats less and sleeps less, prays to God, and leads a simple life.

 But Chaucer's run is entirely different.
-She is called for instance "Madame Eglantine".
+She is called, for instance, "Madame Eglantine".
 She speaks French.
 She is fashionable.
-She was an English woman and tried to inculcate the French so it was English French, not the French that was spoken at the time in French.
+She was an English woman and tried to inculcate the French, so it was English French, not the French that was spoken at the time in France.
 She uses it to her advantage.
 So she is a very clever person.
 She uses it to impress others.
 She has good table manners.
 She eats in style.
 She holds the spoon steadily.
 She puts it in a cup.
 The spoon travels from her hand to her mouth without spelling anything along the way.
-When things have reached the mouth, she wipes her lips clean and this amuses us as this person is known as very simple but this woman enjoys eating.
-Chaucer talks about the sauce. it means sauce was there in Chaucer's time. she is cheerful and elegant.
+When things have reached the mouth, she wipes her lips clean, and this amuses us as this person is known as very simple, but this woman enjoys eating.
+Chaucer talks about the sauce.
+It means sauce was there in Chaucer's time.
+She is cheerful and elegant.
 She has a behavior that she must learn from somewhere.
 She is not a good bread person.
 She is not from that kind of family.

 Chaucer exposes her hypocrisy.
 She shows imitated behavior.
-When she sees a mouse trape, tears arise in her eyes, but on another occasion, she feeds her hounds with roasted meat.
+When she sees a mouse trap, tears arise in her eyes, but on another occasion, she feeds her hounds with roasted meat.

 She has a tender heart.
-She wears ornaments and she likes ornaments very much.
-Chaucer is satirizing but in a mild manner. he is enjoying their company.
-The Nun is adding a kind of spice to life.
+She wears ornaments, and she likes ornaments very much.
+Chaucer is satirizing, but in a mild manner.
+He is enjoying their company.
+The nun adds a kind of spice to life.

 It can be said that Chaucer is satirizing religion and moral principles.
 In that sense, Chaucer is not exactly a satirist.
-He has a sense of good humor.
-He is a good humor soul.
+He has a good sense of humor.
+He is a good-humored soul.
 He treats all the characters like children, like a grandfather satirizing his grandson.

 The Monk